 - The MMU recommends revisions to the calculation of energy market opportunity costs to incorporate all time based offer parameters and all limitations that impact the opportunity cost of generating unit output.
 (Priority: Medium.
 First reported 2016.
 Last reported 2018, Section 3, Energy Market.) - The MMU recommends that units scheduled in the Day-Ahead Energy Market and not committed in real time be compensated for LOC incurred within an hour.
 (Priority: Medium.
 First reported 2013.
-Last reported Q3, 2018, Section 4, Energy Uplift.) - The MMU recommends eliminating the use of internal bilateral transactions (IBTs) in the calculation of deviations used to allocate balancing operating reserve charges.
+Last reported Q3, 2018, Section 4, Energy Uplift.)

+- The MMU recommends eliminating the use of internal bilateral transactions (IBTs) in the calculation of deviations used to allocate balancing operating reserve charges.
 (Priority: High.
 First reported 2013.
 Last reported 2018, Section 4, Energy Uplift.) - The MMU recommends that PJM revise Manual 11 attachment C consistent with the tariff to limit uplift compensation to offered costs.
 The Manual 11 attachment C procedure should describe the steps market participants must take to change the availability of cost-based energy offers that have been submitted day ahead.
 The MMU recommends that PJM eliminate the Manual 11 attachment C procedure with the implementation of hourly offers (ER16-372-000).
 (Priority: Medium.
 First reported 2016.
-Last reported 2018, Section 4, Energy Uplift.33) - The MMU recommends that all data necessary to perform the Regulation Market three pivotal supplier test be saved so that the test can be replicated.
-(Priority: Medium.
-First reported 2016.
-Last reported Q3, 2018, Section 10, Ancillary Services.)
+Last reported 2018, Section 4, Energy Uplift.)